gardener/documentation/website/documentation/contribute/10_code/10-contribution_guide/_index.md

 ### Weekly Meeting

-We have a PUBLIC and RECORDED weekly meeting.
-We meet every Friday at [10:00 CET](https://www.google.de/search?q=10+CET+to+local+time) over Zoom.
+We have a PUBLIC and RECORDED bi-weekly meeting.
+We meet every other Thursday at [10:00 CET](https://www.google.de/search?q=10+CET+to+local+time) over Zoom.
 Find recordings in the [Gardener Youtube channel](https://www.youtube.com/channel/UCwUhwKFREV8Su0gwAJQX7tw/videos).
-Let us know if you want to participate and live in a timezone where 10:00 CET is in the night, we can also schedule meetings on Thursday [17:00 CET](https://www.google.de/search?q=17+CET+to+local+time).
+Let us know if you want to participate and live in a timezone which isn't compatible with 10:00 CET.

 See the meeting calendar on the web at [calendar.google.com](https://calendar.google.com/calendar/embed?src=gardener.cloud.community%40gmail.com), or paste this [iCal url](https://calendar.google.com/calendar/ical/gardener.cloud.community%40gmail.com/public/basic.ics) into any iCal client.